 "Assembled from more than 30 years of research, Catherine Hollan has produced the most comprehensive and encyclopedic volume within the field of Southern silver...this tome takes its place among the most ambitious and successful studies of regional American decorative arts ever written."

-- Jeff Evans, Jeffrey S. Evans & Associates, Inc.
+~Jeff Evans, Jeffrey S. Evans & Associates, Inc.

-Weight of book alone is 8 lbs., 4 oz.
+Book weight: 8 lbs., 4 oz.
 This book will fit in a USPS medium flat rate box.

 Pottery from the Shenandoah and Cumberland Valleys